Anonymous Denies Taking Down White Supremacist Site Daily Stormer

 The Daily Stormer‘s front page has rebranded.
-From being “America’s #1 Most-Trusted Republican News Source”, as of today it’s suddenly “The World’s Most Genocidal Republican Website.”
+From being “America’s #1 Most-Trusted Republican News Source,” as of today it’s suddenly “The World’s Most Genocidal Republican Website.”

-Named after the Nazi Der Stürmer, a Third Reich tabloid published by the Nazi regime until the end of World War II, The Daily Stormer recently ran a story on the victim of the Charlottesville domestic terror attack, calling Heather Heyer “fat and a drain on society.”
+Named after the Nazi Der Stürmer, a Third Reich tabloid published by the Nazi regime until the end of World War II, the Daily Stormer recently ran a story on the victim of the Charlottesville domestic terror attack, calling Heather Heyer “fat and a drain on society.”

 That prompted host GoDaddy.com to discontinue hosting the site once the story went viral.
 Already, the Southern Poverty Law Center, a hate tracking group, had asked GoDaddy to take down the site.